 Course schedule and time

-The SSI – Diver Stress & Rescue can be completed in 4 days however we strongly recommend 5 days to get the most out of the course.
+The IANTD – Diver Stress & Rescue can be completed in 4 days however we strongly recommend 5 days to get the most out of the course.
 This allows you to get the most of the course and more time with your instructor.
 Remember you are paying for education, not just another card.
 Depending on the selected options for the course the schedule may vary.
 Our flexibility allows us to create the best course to fit our client’s needs.
 On days that trips are planned participants must be present at the dive center at 7:30 in the morning if they choose to not use our free shuttle service.

-Another requirement for the course is to have a First Aid and cardiopulmonary resuscitation CPR certification as the SSI – React-Right or other equivalent certificates.
+Another requirement for the course is to have a First Aid and cardiopulmonary resuscitation CPR certification as the IANTD – React-Right or other equivalent certificates.
 It needs to be valid and completed or refreshed within the past two years.

 Requirements at glance: